OGC-Fever/Ptt-Scrape/readme.md

 - demo http://orzogc.ddns.net/ptt
 - scraping article titles from ptt.cc and show on web
 - packages : BeautifulSoup
-- ajax : action in one page
+- ajax : action in one page by jQuery